jstnrme77/scalerrs-portal/progress.md

 - Made TL;DR, Average Keyword Position, and Experiments sections consistent across all report timeframes with the same styling, borders, and colors
 - Updated all informational sections (TL;DR, Key Takeaways, Where We Are Now, Where We're Heading Next) to use the same gray background color (bg-gray-50) for consistency
 - Updated Wins and Cautions sections to use the same gray background color (bg-gray-50) for consistency with other informational sections
+- Standardized tab navigation icons across the application to better match the text labels and content of each tab
+- Used consistent icon sizing (18px) across all tab navigation components for visual harmony
+- Selected appropriate icons for each tab that visually represent the tab's purpose (e.g., BarChart for CRO, Wrench for Technical SEO, LightbulbIcon for Strategy)
+- Ensured all tab navigation components use the same styling with icons that turn white when the tab is active